Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, Glen Huntly suburb had a median income among taxpayers of $62,837 and an average income of $85,921.
-These figures are among the highest in Australia, compared to Greater Melbourne's median income of $57,688 and average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year ended June 2023, current estimates for Glen Huntly would be approximately $68,021 (median) and $93,009 (average) as of September 2025.
-From the 2021 Census data, individual earnings in Glen Huntly stood out at the 82nd percentile nationally with weekly earnings of $1,050.
-Income analysis revealed that 33.7% of Glen Huntly's population (1,891 individuals) fell within the $1,500 to $2,999 income range, similar to the region where 32.8% occupied this bracket.
-High housing costs consumed 16.9% of income in Glen Huntly, but strong earnings still placed disposable income at the 57th percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released on 30 June 2023, Glen Huntly had a median income among taxpayers of $62,837 with an average level of $85,921.
+These figures are among the highest in Australia compared to Greater Melbourne's median and average incomes of $57,688 and $75,164 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Glen Huntly would be approximately $68,021 (median) and $93,009 (average) as of September 2025.
+From the 2021 Census, individual earnings in Glen Huntly stood at the 82nd percentile nationally ($1,050 weekly).
+Income analysis revealed that 33.7% of the population (1,891 individuals) fell within the $1,500 - 2,999 income range, mirroring the region where 32.8% occupied this bracket.
+High housing costs consumed 16.9% of income in Glen Huntly, though strong earnings placed disposable income at the 57th percentile nationally.
 The area's SEIFA income ranking placed it in the 8th decile.

 Frequently Asked Questions - Income